bozboz/jam/README.md

 ---

-## Data Setup
+## 2. Data Setup

-### Types
+### 2.1.
+Types

 Entity types are the top level of the jam schema.
-They can essentially be thought of as models.
+They can essentially be thought of as models, or a logical grouping of models since the templates actually have the fields.
 Types are defined in service providers.
-Jam comes with a "Pages" type out of the box which is registered in the registerEntityTypes method of JamServiceProvider.
+Jam comes with a "Pages" type out of the box since most apps are going to need one.

 When you register a type you can give it a report, link builder, menu builder and entity.
+If any are left blank the default will be used.

+If you require nested sorting you should use the NestedType.

 -   `report`
     Admin report class for listing.
-Use NestedReport to enable nested sorting.
+Generally this won't ever need to be changed unless you're going for something completely custom.
+The NestedType automatically switches the default to NestedReport.

     Default `Bozboz\Admin\Reports\Report`

 -   `link_builder`
-    Simple class for creating paths and urls to entities.
+    This is the class responsible for knowing what paths/URLs the type it's responsible for should generate.
+By default a type won't generate paths since it's not assumed that every entity is a standalone page.
+If you need your type to generate paths you may use `Bozboz\Jam\Entities\LinkBuilder` which will generate a single path based on the nesting of the current entity and update the paths of any descendant entities.
+For more complex entities that need to exist under more than 1 URL you can extend the LinkBuilder class and add your own path generation logic.
+The main path generated from the entity nest will be used as the canonical path for any additional paths.

     Default `Bozboz\Jam\Entities\LinksDisabled`

 -   `menu_builder`
     Handles where to put the type in the admin menu.
-    Default `Bozboz\Jam\Types\Menu\Content`
+Types won't display in the menu until they have a [template](#templates) to base the entity on.
     -   `Bozboz\Jam\Types\Menu\Hidden` don't display in menu
     -   `Bozboz\Jam\Types\Menu\Content` display in content dropdown
     -   `Bozboz\Jam\Types\Menu\Standalone` display as a top level menu item

+    Default `Bozboz\Jam\Types\Menu\Content`

 -   `entity`
+    There are a few different types of entity classes in Jam that dictate sorting options.
+The normal `Bozboz\Jam\Entities\Entity` isn't sortable and will be sorted by name. `Bozboz\Jam\Entities\SortableEntity` is manually sortable but alone will only allow sibling sorting.
+If nested sorting is required then it must be used in conjunction with the `Bozboz\Jam\Types\NestedType` type.
+Finally there's the `Bozboz\Jam\Entities\Post` entity that will sort the entities by date published.

     Default `Bozboz\Jam\Entities\Entity`

-## Templates
+### 2.2.
+Templates

 Once you've got some types you need to give them some templates.
 A template dictates what data the entity has.
 Types can have as many templates as you like.
 To add a template log in to the admin, click on "Jam" then pick a type to edit.

-When adding a template you must give it a `name` and `view` but the `listing view` and `listing fields` values are optional.
+When adding a template you must give it a `name` and `view` but the `listing view` value is optional.
 The view field will be used in the default render method to pick what view to actually render.
-The listing fields can be used if entities in this template will be displayed on a listing view.
-This is useful if you have multiple templates in the same listing that require different views.
-The listing fields value should be a comma separated list of template field names that will be fetched when retrieving the listing.
-These should be kept to only the fields needed to reduce unnecessary queries.
-Leaving the field blank will select no field, entering "*" will select all.
+The implementation of listing_view is largely down to the requirements but its intention is that you could have multiple templates in a type that require different views in a listing.
+Once you've created a template the admin menu will acknowledge the type and display it in the the menu wherever the configured menu_builder dictates.

-## Fields
+### 2.3.
+Fields

 A template is made up of a list of fields.
 Jam comes with the following field types:

 - `Text`
     Standard singe line text input.
-The value will be put through Markdown upon front end retrieval to allow for some basic formatting.

 - `Textarea`
-    Exactly the same as `text` but multiline.
+    Standard multiline text input with a checkbox option to make it a WYSIWYG HTML editor.

 - `Image`
     Single media library field.